Summary Care Record: Opting-out introduced

 As a result of pressure from privacy campaigners, the British Medical Association (BMA), the Ethics Committee of the Royal College of General Practitioners, and a report by the Department of Health's 'patients tsar' Harry Cayton (the Report of the Ministerial Taskforce on the Summary Care Record), the Government agreed that patients would be able to opt out of the Summary Care Record.

 After further pressure, it was decided that patients would be contacted before records were uploaded to provide them with the opportunity to opt out.
 Unless the patient does explicitly opt-out within the specified period after being notified (12 weeks as of April 2010), their details will be uploaded.
 Once entered and viewed, records cannot be fully deleted.

 A number of pilot schemes followed, in the primary care trust areas of Bolton, Bury, South Birmingham, Dorset, South West Essex, and Bradford & Airedale.
-In response to a freedom of information request, the Department of Health revealed that, as at 24 April 2009, 258,488 patients' clinical records had been updated to form Summary Care Records.
+In response to a freedom of information request, the Department of Health revealed that, 258,488 patients' clinical records had been updated to form Summary Care Records, as at 24 April 2009.
 The Department was unable to provide information on how many of these related to children.